wso2/docs-is/en/docs/learn/authentication-session-persistence.md

 #### Task Pool

-We are storing above data within a critical path which controls the authentication.
-So we have introduced a pooling mechanism to put the data persistence tasks into that pool and continue the critical path without blocking it.
+We employed task pool on some older releases, when storing above data within a critical path which controls the authentication.
+Here we have introduced a pooling mechanism to put the data persistence tasks into that pool and continue the critical path without blocking it.
+However, this did not prove to provide the expected results.
+It further caused a few side effects.
+Hence, it was later reverted and it is not recommended to use this feature anymore.

 #### Data clean-up in a clustered environment